-If your mobile phone is with o2, Vodafone, 3 or EE then you are eligible to use Boku.
-As long as the casino accepts Boku as a payment option, then you are good to go (see above).
+First of all, you’ll need to find out if your mobile phone network accepts Boku.
+If it’s with O2, EE, Vodafone, or Three, then you are eligible to use the service.
+As long as the UK casino accepts Boku as a payment option, then you’re good to go.

-Another potential downside is that you cannot withdraw money through Boku.
+Unfortunately, you cannot withdraw money through Boku.
 Again, it makes sense, as it is difficult to imagine the mechanism through which you could receive your winnings (other than crediting your mobile phone bill).
 For many customers, the idea of having to keep track of different payment systems for deposits and withdrawals may just be a financial hassle too far.
-This, however, should not be viewed as a deal breaker.
+This, however, should not be viewed as a deal-breaker.